Delph-Sunny/burger/README.md

 - To install without using the deployed app, follow the below steps:
     - Open a terminal instance.
     - Clone the following [repo](https://github.com/Delph-Sunny/burger).
-    - In the working directory, install the dependencies package.  with the following code line `npm i`.
+    - In the working directory, install the dependencies package  with the following code line `npm i`.
+    - Add the .env file with all login information needed.
     - Start the server with `npm run start` to launch the app.
     - Go to the `http://localhost:`+ PORT on your machine.
-Note: You need to run the db before navigating to the site.
+Note: You need to run the db in mysql CLI before navigating to the site.

 ## Images of the App :mag: